Sickle Cell: Not Just an African American Disease

-Healthy red blood cells are round, and they move through small blood vessels to carry oxygen to all parts of the body.
+In sickle cell disease, healthy red blood cells are round, and they move through small blood vessels to carry oxygen to all parts of the body.
 In someone who has sickle cell disease, the red blood cells become hard and sticky and look like a C-shaped farm tool called a “sickle.”
 The sickle cells die early, which causes a constant shortage of red blood cells.
+In order for someone to have sickle cell disease, they must have two genes that causes abnormal hemoglobin, people with sickle cell trait will only have one abnormal gene.

 It can also cause pain.